- 1 Overview

-Start as early as humanly possible to give yourself plenty of time to hike from rim to rim safely.
-When we hiked rim to rim in October 2019, our group was on the trail hiking by 5:15 a.m.
+Start as early as humanly possible to give yourself plenty of time to hike across the canyon safely.
+When we hiked it in October 2019, our group was on the trail by 5:15 a.m.

 When we started at North Kaibab Trail, it was dark and bitterly cold at 12° F. At the bottom of the Canyon, it was a toasty 80° F. We finished in the dark and it was in the 40s, with bone-chilling wind atop the South Rim.